 Calls for service related to Mental Health issues in Sonoma County are on the rise.
 Unfortunately, we see a heartbreaking increase in teen and transitional-youth mental-health-crisis situations.
 In an effort to provide important resources to those in need, the PPD staff and volunteer program collaborates with direct-services providers such as Buckelew Programs, Petaluma Health Care District-CHIPA, Petaluma Peer Recovery Center, St. Joseph’s Health, Sonoma County Behavioral Health -Mobile Support Team (MST), Petaluma Health Care Center, Petaluma City School District, Mentor Me, Petaluma People Services Center and COTS.
 Mental health presentations are provided at public venues such as the Library and Community Center.
 Outside of our collaboration with behavioral health specialists in our area, the Petaluma PD utilizes social media platforms to educate the public on mental health and provided contact information for people in crisis.

 The Petaluma PD works annually with the Polly Klaas Foundation and the Petaluma School District to offer Internet-Safety/Cyber Bullying outreach whenever requested.
 Our Detective’s unit provides additional support as community panel members and posting social media public services announcements (PSA) throughout the year to educate parents about monitoring their child’s technology to prevent victimization.
+Click HERE for a Parent's Guide to internet safety.

 The SMART train railroad through Sonoma County has increased the need to educate the public on pedestrian and vehicle safety near the tracks.
 In 2018, grant funds received from Union Pacific Foundation enable the Petaluma Police Department to partner with SMART to create safety videos and outreach for the community.
 The Railroad safety movie ( filmed in both Spanish and English) plays annually at local movie theaters and on social media sites.
 Throughout the year volunteers from the Petaluma PD provide safety resources to passengers on the trains to decrease railway accidents or injury.